Average DUPR Rating by Age: When Do Pickleball Players Peak?

 🏓 Find Tournaments by Age Bracket

-Check your rating, compare with friends, or see where you stand against the competition.
+You can check your ranking, compare your results with friends, or see how you perform against other players.

 This analysis is based on hundreds of thousands of players with DUPR doubles ratings and recorded ages as of January 2026.
 Average DUPR ratings are calculated for each integer age and grouped into decades for summary statistics.
 Half-year ages (e.g., 17.5) were rounded down to the nearest integer.
 Gender analysis includes only players with recorded gender (M or F).
 Players without a recorded age or DUPR doubles rating were excluded.
 Age data reflects player-reported information.
 DUPR is a registered trademark of DUPR LLC.
 For more about DUPR ratings, see our DUPR Rating Explained guide or visit dupr.com.